top of page

 BIOGRAPHY

-Bell's scholarship has appeared in the Yale Law Journal, American Journal of Sociology, Journal of Economic Perspectives, NYU Law Review, Harvard Civil Rights-Civil Liberties Law Review, Law & Society Review, and other journals.
-She has also published writing in popular outlets such as Politico Magazine, the Los Angeles Review of Books, Inquest, the Washington Post, and The Appeal.
+Bell’s writings have appeared in the Yale Law Journal, American Journal of Sociology, Journal of Economic Perspectives, NYU Law Review, Law & Society Review, Harvard Civil Rights-Civil Liberties Law Review, and other journals.
+She has also published in popular outlets including Politico Magazine, the Los Angeles Review of Books, Inquest, the Washington Post, and others.

-Bell has received recognition for her scholarship, teaching, and mentorship, such as the Yale Law Women Faculty Excellence Award, the Jane Addams Article Award from the American Sociological Association, a Visiting Scholar Fellowship at the Russell Sage Foundation, and the Derrick A. Bell, Jr. Award from the American Association of Law Schools.
-In earlier years, her life was changed and horizons were expanded by receiving the Harry S. Truman Scholarship and the George Mitchell Scholarship.
+Bell has received recognition for her scholarship, teaching, and mentorship, including multiple article awards from the American Sociological Association, a Visiting Scholar Fellowship at the Russell Sage Foundation, and the Derrick A. Bell, Jr. Award from the Association of American Law Schools.
+She was the 2025-26 Drew Gilpin Faust Fellow at the Harvard Radcliffe Institute.
+Bell has twice received the Yale Law Women+ Faculty Excellence Award, awarded by school-wide student vote for effective teaching and mentoring, and she was the commencement speaker for the post-pandemic graduation of the Classes of 2020 and 2021.
+In earlier years, her life was changed and her horizons expanded by receiving the Harry S. Truman Scholarship and the U.S.-Ireland Alliance Scholarship.

 Bell is a first-generation college graduate from South Carolina.
 She holds a B.A. from Furman University, an M.Sc. from University College Dublin, a J.D. from Yale, and a Ph.D. in Sociology & Social Policy from Harvard.
 Between law school and graduate school, Bell clerked for the Hon.
-Cameron McGowan Currie of the U.S. District Court for the District of South Carolina and served as an Arthur Liman Fellow at the Legal Aid Society of the District of Columbia, where her work focused largely on TANF and child support policy.
-Before joining the faculty at Yale, Bell was a Climenko Fellow & Lecturer on Law at Harvard Law School.
-Bell was the first Black woman to serve as a junior member of the Yale Law School faculty and is the second Black woman to receive tenure there.
-She is committed to opening and widening paths previously closed to others in return.
+Cameron McGowan Currie of the U.S. District Court for the District of South Carolina and served as an Arthur Liman Fellow at the Legal Aid Society of the District of Columbia, where her work focused largely on welfare cash assistance and child support policy.
+Before joining the Yale faculty, Bell was a Climenko Fellow & Lecturer on Law at Harvard Law School.
+Outside the university, Bell is a Kripalu-trained yoga teacher and practitioner, and she is committed to probing the connections between contemplation, intellectual work, and the pursuit of justice.

 RESEARCH